Sharma-Aryan/cmsplugin-sections/README.md

 sections types for your operators.

-If you plan to create your own, custom Sections for your project, your `models.py` might looks something like this:
+If you plan to create your own, custom Sections for your project, your `models.py` might looks something like this it is good, Brother don't cancel it , if you don't want ignore it :

 ```` python
 from django.db import models